priteshhirpara/CSC-450-JPaint/README.md

 ### **Sprint 3**
 - selected shapes has dashed outline around it
+- selected shapes can be copied and added to a clipboard list
+- can paste selected shapes
+- selected outline will be transferred to newly pasted shapes so that it can be easily moved or deleted
+- can und/redo paste command
+- can delete selected shapes
+- can undo/redo delete command

 ## **missing features/feature yet to be implemented**
-- copy/paste, group/ungroup feature does not work yet.
+- group/ungroup feature does not work yet.
-- delete does not work

-### all above mentioned features are not implemented yet, those are to be implemented in upcoming 2 sprints.
+### all above mentioned features are not implemented yet, those are to be implemented in upcoming last sprint.

 ## bugs
 - when application is minimized and maximizied again all drawn shapes disappears.(but if we use undo/redo it comes back)